Vermont Retirement Planners, LLC

 The more informed we are, the more informed our financial decisions may become.
 Fortunately, we can consult a wide range of resources in pursuit of greater financial knowledge.

-If you are committed to increasing your financial literacy, think about turning to financial professionals with your questions or visit a U.S. Treasury-sponsored website, mymoney.gov, which was created for that very purpose.3
+If you are committed to increasing your financial literacy, think about turning to financial professionals with your questions or visiting a U.S. Treasury-sponsored website created for that very purpose.3

 The content is developed from sources believed to be providing accurate information.
 The information in this material is not intended as tax or legal advice.
 It may not be used for the purpose of avoiding any federal tax penalties.
 Please consult legal or tax professionals for specific information regarding your individual situation.
 This material was developed and produced by FMG Suite to provide information on a topic that may be of interest.
 FMG Suite is not affiliated with the named broker-dealer, state- or SEC-registered investment advisory firm.
 The opinions expressed and material provided are for general information, and should not be considered a solicitation for the purchase or sale of any security.
 Copyright FMG Suite.